-Shoutouts can be awarded by any member of staff in the school using the EduLink electronic system to recognise achievements made that week.
-These are logged once a week and announced in assembly, by the Heads of Year who read the shoutouts aloud to all students in the cohort with names displayed on the screen and quotes from teachers.
+Shout-outs can be awarded by any member of staff in the school to recognise achievements made that week.
+These are logged once a week and announced in assembly, by the Heads of Year who read the shout outs aloud to all students in the cohort with names displayed on the screen and quotes from teachers.